4-Chlorobutyronitrile: Precursor

-4-Chlorobutyronitrile has been used as a starting material to prepare 2-phenylpyrrolidine [registry number 1006-64-0].
+4-Chlorobutyronitrile has been used as a starting material to prepare 2-phenylpyrrolidine.
 This in turn is a chief precursor to a family of compounds called pyrroloisoquinolines.
 These are valuable agents in medicinal chemistry that are endowed with BAT substrate reuptake inhibitor properties, elevating the synaptic concentration of serotonin and/or catecholamines.
 They therefore have application in the treatment of CNS diseases and eating disorders.
-A list of all of the known codenamed examples includes the following: JNJ-7925476, McN5652, Mcn-5292, Mcn 5707, McN-5908, McN 4612-z, McN-5558 & McN-5847.
+A list of the known development codes includes the following: JNJ-7925476, McN5652, Mcn-5292, McN 5707, McN-5908, McN-4612, McN-5558, and McN-5847.

 More recently, an alternative synthetic protocol was also reported by Maryanoff.